Kids Don't Need to Practice Being Present

 Slowing down and watching the birds

-We have a bird feeder hanging near our Japanese maple tree.
+We have a bird feeder hanging next to our Japanese maple tree.
 It's been there for a while, and most days nobody pays much attention to it.
 The kids get home from school, I start getting snacks together, and whatever is happening on the feeder happens without us.

 The three of us stood there and watched.
 My other daughter whispered, "It's a cardinal."
 And then nobody said anything else.
-We just watched until it flew away.
+We watched and stayed in the moment until the bird flew away.

 The Frog in the Pond

-I recently read Will W. Adams' A Wild and Sacred Call, a book about our relationship with the natural world.
-In it, Adams tells the story of how Bashō, the Japanese poet, composed what might be the most famous haiku ever written.
+I'd recently read A Wild and Sacred Call by Will W. Adams, a book about our relationship with the natural world.
+In it, Adams tells the story of how Bashō, the 17th-century Japanese poet, composed what might be the most famous haiku ever written.

 The old pond